NEventStore/NEventStore/readme.markdown

  - [Beta package feed] (https://www.myget.org/F/neventstore-beta/)

 ## Overview
-The EventStore is a persistence library used to abstract different storage implementations when using event sourcing as storage mechanism.
+NEventStore is a persistence library used to abstract different storage implementations when using event sourcing as storage mechanism.
 Event sourcing is most closely associated with a concept known as [CQRS](http://cqrsinfo.com).

 ### Need Help?
 Have a Question?
-Ask your question on [Stack Overflow](http://stackoverflow.com/search?q=[cqrs]+eventstore) and tag your question with the CQRS tag and the word "EventStore" in the title.
+Ask your question on [Stack Overflow](http://stackoverflow.com/search?q=[cqrs]+neventstore) and tag your question with the CQRS tag and the word "NEventStore" in the title.

 ### Purpose and Theory
-The purpose of the EventStore is to represent a series of events as a stream.
+The purpose of an event store is to represent a series of events as a stream.
 Furthermore, it provides hooks whereby any events committed to the stream can be dispatched to interested parties.

-Guided by a number strategic design decisions based upon the needs of applications using event sourcing, the EventStore is able to liberate applications from the stringent requirements often imposed by infrastructure components.
+Guided by a number strategic design decisions based upon the needs of applications using event sourcing, NEventStore is able to liberate applications from the stringent requirements often imposed by infrastructure components.
 Specifically, most CQRS-style applications read from a message queue and perform some processing.
 When processing is complete, the application then commits the work to storage and publishes the completed work.
 In almost all cases, this requires a two-phase commit